stephen6410/TAMU-papers/README.md

 # TAMU-papers

-I wrote the following papers as assignments for my math classes at Texas A&M:
+I wrote the following papers as assignments for my math classes at Texas A&M. Please abide by the Aggie Honor Code!

 -----
 **MATH 467 "Non-Euclidean Geometry"**